GuardianSeeker/SniperHunter/README.md

 # Download

-Download using the following link for now, instructions will be inside a file called README.txt
+Download from the releases page, you only need to get **SniperHunter.zip**, instructions will be inside a file called README.txt

 https://github.com/GuardianSeeker/SniperHunter/releases